daotl/openpaas-esn/docker/doc/images.md

 We currently use several official images, and some custom ones:

-- Redis: redis:latest
+- Redis: redis
-- MongoDB: mongo:3.2
+- MongoDB: mongo
-- Apache James: linagora/james-memory
+- Apache James: linagora/tmail-backend
-- Elastic Search: linagora/esn-elasticsearch and elasticsearch:1.5.2
+- Elastic Search
 - Sabre DAV: linagora/esn-sabre

+For the currently used versions, see [images.json](../images.json).

 **linagora/esn-base**